AndreiAlesik/Employee_control_system/README.md

 1. Clone the repository.<br>
 2. Run `mvn clean install` to install the required dependencies.<br>
 3. Start the application using `mvn spring-boot:run`.<br>

+You can also run aplication in docker by using next instruction.<br>
+1. Clone the repository.<br>
+2. Compile project by using `mvn clean install`.<br>
+3. Run docker on your computer.<br>
+4. Use `docker-compose up --build` to run backend.<br>

 ## Usage<br>